 This is part two of our series on the Five Mechanisms of External Accountability for Health Equity.
-Read parts one, three, and four.
+Read parts one, three, four, and five.

 Most health systems today have started to engage in some form of health equity work, but few reckon with the role their institutions may have played in creating inequities in their communities in the first place.
 Being trustworthy and accountable for health equity solutions moving forward requires first being honest about and accountable for the past.

 Historically, many healthcare delivery systems implemented and sometimes even profited from policies and practices that either ignored or actively drove health inequities, especially racial health inequities.
 This has taken many forms, such as outright denying access to care and work to people based on their race, gender, sexual orientation, ability, and country of origin.
 And harmful practices like this aren’t only a thing of the past.
 Recently, researchers found that by failing to prioritize equity in their design and implementation, value-based payment models often widened inequities in care.
 For example, all three of Medicare’s hospital value-based programs have transferred resources away from safety-net hospitals, and by doing so, penalized institutions that care for higher proportions of Black and Latino adults.

 No set of institutional commitments to advancing health equity and racial justice can succeed without first initiating an honest accounting of its past and/or persistent practices that have caused long-standing harm to historically marginalized communities.
 And that honest accounting must be followed by making amends for those practices and taking steps to ensure they won’t happen again.
 This work of Redress and Restitution is the second of the Five Mechanisms of External Accountability for Health Equity (see image below) examined in this blog series.

 What Redress and Restitution Looks Like in Practice